mozey/config/README.md

 - config.dev.yaml
 - config.yaml

-`mozey/config` has the following components
-- Command to manage the env: `configu`
-- Bash function to toggle env: `conf`
-- Generate a package (e.g. `pkg/config/config.go`) to include in your module

 ## Quick start

 Install from source

-**WARNING** Do not run the command below inside a clone of this repo, or inside any folder this is a "go module", i.e. has a `go.mod` file, otherwise the install (or update to the latest tag) won't work
+**WARNING** Do not run the command below inside a clone of this repo, or inside any folder this is a *"go module"*, i.e. has a `go.mod` file
 ```sh
 # Since Go 1.20.3
 # "'go get' is no longer supported outside a module"